meghu03/POWER-BI/README.md

 **Requirements**

-**Power BI Desktop:** The dashboard is designed using Power BI Desktop.
+->**Power BI Desktop:** The dashboard is designed using Power BI Desktop.
 Users should have Power BI Desktop installed to view and interact with the dashboard.

-**Sample Superstore Dataset:** The dataset contains information about sales, profits, customers, and products.
+->**Sample Superstore Dataset:** The dataset contains information about sales, profits, customers, and products.
 It is used to generate visualizations and insights in the dashboard.

 **Usage**